earthlab/earthlab.github.io/_posts/courses/earth-analytics/week02/time-series-dates-r/2017-01-25-R06-create-interactive-time-series-plot-R.md

 ---
 layout: single
-title: "Getting started with interactive scatter plots and time series plots using plotly and dygraphs in R and R studio"
+title: "Create interactive plots in R - time series & scatterplots using plotly and dygraphs"
-excerpt: "In this lesson we review how to create interactive plots using plotly and dygraphs in R. These plots can be embedded in html format .Rmd documents to support interactive data-driven reports."
+excerpt: "Learn how to create interactive reports using plotly and dygraphs in R for plotting. "
 authors: ['Leah Wasser']
 modified: '2017-08-14'
 category: [course-materials]